rubenmtzc/rmc-academic/content/authors/admin/_index.md

 - Digital economy
 - Economic design
 - Financial intermediation
-- Applications of digital techologies for development
+- Applications of digital technologies for development
 - Inequality, social capital, well-being, and social welfare

 # Education to show in About widget